steep-wms/steep/README.md

 **Key features:**

-* *Dynamic and scalable workflow management* without apriori design-time knowledge through incremental conversion of workflow graphs to so-called process chains
+* *Dynamic and scalable workflow management* without apriori ~~design-time~~ runtime-time knowledge through incremental conversion of workflow graphs to so-called process chains
+* Support for cyclic workflow graphs (i.e. *recursive for-each actions*)
 * Optimized *process chain scheduling* through parallelization and distribution to multiple agents (i.e. JobManager instances running in the Cloud or in a cluster)